Friday, July 9, 2021

 Mandy knew that Pippa was no longer frightened, but disappointed again.
 "I know what," she said, "Let's have a picnic right here in the workroom!
 We can pretend we're at the beach."

-With all the lights on and the fan running, it was easy for the dolls to pretend they were really at the beach.
+With all the lights on, the fan running, a picnic lunch, towels and seashells, and Pippa's picture taped to the cabinet, it was easy for the dolls to pretend they were really at the beach.

 Pippa pretended to dig in the pretend sand.